mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Prompt Engineering

+Note that all of the following will require you to have provided grounding data (uploaded files) that have completed the enrichment pipeline, and that you queries pertain to that data.

+- Make a query, then make a second query that references the same context implicitly.
+For example: "What are three of the top Baseball teams of all time?" then "What is a fourth one?"
+This second question doesn't explicitly mention baseball, but due to Chain of Thought the previous query and response will be sent along with the second query, allowing OpenAI to "understand" the context.
 - Make a query, but ask for it in another language.
+You'll note that it is capable of translating on-the-fly to other languages, which can greatly benefit staff who don't speak English as their primary language.
 - Make a query, but ask for it in another language and font.
+This is just for fun, to show you what it is capable of understanding.
-- Tell a joke about the grounded data.
+- As it to tell a joke about the grounded data.
+- Ask for data, but request that it be in a markdown table format.
+- Do the same, but ask for a bulleted list.
+- Ask for a summary of some subject.

 ## Saving Money

+Some of the services can be quite expensive.
+You can control costs by resizing several services, within the same family, when they are not in use.

 Make sure to only do these after you've ingested your grounding data.
 Otherwise ingestion will be very slow.

 - Go to the Function App > Settings > Scale Up and change it from Standard S2 to Standard S1.
 - Go to the Search Service > Settings > Scale and ensure Replicas is set to 1 and Partitions is set to 25 GB.
-- Go to the Enrichmentweb Web App > Settings > Scale Up and change it from Premium v3 P1V3 to Premium v3 P0V3.
+- Go to the "Enrichmentweb" Web App > Settings > Scale Up and change it from Premium v3 P1V3 to Premium v3 P0V3.
-- Go to the web Web App > Settings > Scale Up and confirm it's set to Standard S1.
+- Go to the "web" Web App > Settings > Scale Up and confirm it's set to Standard S1.

+You'll want to ensure these services aren't scaled below the minimums needed to ingest or search your data when it's time to perform either task.

 # Infrastructure